 Stratification of findings by age, sex, race/ethnicity, rural/urban designation, presence of comorbidities, geographic region, and health insurance coverage, and diabetes status.

-Objective 2: To describe trends in the rates of potentially preventable hospitalizations among adults with diabetes in the United States from 2005-2016 by age, sex, race/ethnicity, rural/urban designation, presence of comorbidities, geographic region, and health insurance coverage.
+Objective 2: To describe trends in the rates of potentially preventable hospitalizations among adults with diabetes in the United States from 2005-2016 by age, sex, race/ethnicity, presence of comorbidities, geographic region, and health insurance coverage.

 Number of Potentially Preventable Hospitalizations among people with diabetes for years 2008, 2011, 2014, and 2016.